kazzkiq/svero/README.md

 </Router>
 ```

-The `*` wildcard here simply works as a fallback.
-If a route fails to meet any other path, it then loads the path with the `*`, if it exists.
+The `*` wildcard simply works as a fallback.
+If a route fails to meet any other path, it then loads the path with the `*`.
+If there is no wildcard route and the route did not meet any other path, nothing is loaded.

 Paths with parameters (`:param`) are passed to components via props: `router.params`.